 I use seasonings sparsely in this recipe.
 You don’t need too much to get a very flavorful final product.
 I don’t add dry herbs as they tend to burn during high heat pan frying and ruin the flavor and the appearance.

 Unlike my baked chicken breast which does not need brining, this roasted chicken breast definitely benefits from soaking in brine for a few hours.
 It’s great either way, tender and juicy, and I often skip brining when pressed for time.
 But if you have the time, brine your chicken breasts before roasting.
-The meat will be juicier, and more forgiving in case you let the internal temperature rise past 165F.
+The meat will be juicier, and more forgiving in case you let the internal temperature rise past the target temperature.

 By the way, if you are looking for a slightly quicker, slightly healthier version of this fantastic recipe, check out my Pan-Seared Oven Baked Chicken Breast Recipe.
 It’s just as fantastic.

 Recipe updated on October 8, 2017.

 - 2 large bone-in, skin-on chicken breasts

 - 1 tsp salt (1/2 tsp if the meat has been brined)